JPLeoRX/omoide-cache/README.md

 Customizable to suit your specific use-case, provides various expiry and refresh options.

-Very user-friendly, super easy to integrate with a simple decorator (i.e. annotation, for those coming from Java), no need to add complicated logic into your code, just use `@simplecache()` on top of any method in your services.
+Very user-friendly, super easy to integrate with a simple decorator (i.e. annotation, for those coming from Java), no need to add complicated logic into your code, just use `@omoide_cache()` on top of any method in your services.
 It will auto-generate a cache for your method with default settings.
 You can further adjust these settings through decorator parameters.

 ### When to use?
 - You got a heavy call to the data source, where the data is read way more often than it is updated.